Snow White (2025 film): Plot

-One day, Snow White sees Jonathan, the leader of a band of bandits, raiding the pantry.
-When he is sentenced to be tied to the gates, she frees him.
-That same day, the Magic Mirror deems Snow White as the fairest.
-The Queen orders the Royal Huntsman to take Snow White into the forest, kill her, and bring her heart back in a jeweled box.
-The Huntsman instead warns Snow White of the Queen's intentions.
+Years later, Snow White grows into a young woman.
+One day, while cleaning the castle, she meets Jonathan, a bandit leader who is caught stealing by the Huntsman.
+The Queen sentences Jonathan to be tied to the palace gates, but Snow White frees him, leading the Magic Mirror to deem her the fairest.
+Enraged, the Queen orders the Huntsman to take Snow White into the forest, kill her, and bring back her heart in a jeweled box as proof.
+While Snow White is picking apples in the forest, the Huntsman cannot bring himself to harm her, so he warns her of the Queen's intentions instead.
 At his urging, Snow White flees deep into the forest.

-Woodland animals lead Snow White to a secluded cottage, where she falls asleep.
-She awakens later that night to find herself confronted by the owners, the seven magical inhabitants of the forest who work in a diamond mine.
-They sympathize with her and agree to let her stay.
-Meanwhile, the Queen, having learned from the Magic Mirror that Snow White is still alive, imprisons the Huntsman before ordering a search.
+Lost and frightened, she is befriended by woodland animals who lead her to a secluded cottage, where she falls asleep.
+She awakens to meet the owners, seven magical beings named Doc, Grumpy, Happy, Bashful, Sleepy, Sneezy, and Dopey, who have returned home from working in a diamond mine.
+After learning about her story, they agree to let her stay.
+Meanwhile, the Queen learns from her Magic Mirror that Snow White is alive and imprisons the Huntsman before sending her guards to find the princess.